dmiranda1482/intervals-prototype/DESIGN.md

 The last test with a very large number of intervals does not scale very well.
 20000 intervals takes about 45 seconds to compute.

-TODO: Next, replace the call to sort by an insert
+TODO: Next, replace the call to sort by an insert of the time stamp in the right place

+### Remove interval
+With this logic of openIntervals counter, for the interval removals, I only need to invert the order of the action of the time stamps, that is close first and open after.